mlange-42/yarner/examples/rust_one_file/README.md.md

 ## Hidden code

 Code blocks can be hidden from the documentation by prefixing their name with 'hidden:'.
-Here, we include a code block that will not apprear in the documentation
+Here, we include a code block that will not appear in the documentation

 ```rust - file:src/lib.rs
 pub fn secret() {